Elias Díaz Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

+- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers' 3.34 team ERA ranks third across all MLB pitching staffs.
+- The Brewers have a 3.34 team ERA that ranks third across all league pitching staffs.

-- Brewers pitchers combine to rank 12th in baseball in home runs allowed (32 total, 1.1 per game).
+- Brewers pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).

-- Lauer gets the start for the Brewers, his sixth of the season.
-He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.
+- Miley (3-1 with a 1.86 ERA and 19 strikeouts in 29 2/3 innings pitched) gets the start for the Brewers, his sixth of the season.

-- In his most recent appearance on Tuesday, April 25, the left-hander tossed three innings against the Detroit Tigers, giving up four earned runs while surrendering eight hits.
+- In his last time out on Saturday against the Los Angeles Angels, the left-hander went six innings, giving up one earned run while surrendering seven hits.

-- The 27-year-old has an ERA of 5.19, with 8 strikeouts per nine innings, in five games this season.
-Opponents are batting .287 against him.
+- The 36-year-old has put up an ERA of 1.86, with 5.9 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.